Blog

 3. Drink Water – To keep your energy up when you actually want to without the caffeine side effects drink lots of water.
 According to WebMD nutritionist Keith Ayoob, EdD, RD, “Sometimes, even slight dehydration can leave you feeling tired and lethargic.”

-Divide and Conquer – Swap nights, or even 1/2 nights, caring for baby with your partner even if it means sleeping in separate bedrooms.
-Being “off” from 10pm – 6am a few nights per week can allow your body the deep restorative sleep it needs and also give you a mental boost knowing that there is a definite break in sight.
-For nursing moms who will still need to breastfeed during the night, simply stay in bed to nurse while your partner does all other care.
+Swap nights, or even 1/2 nights, caring for baby with your partner even if it means sleeping in separate bedrooms.
+Being “off” from 10pm – 6am a few nights per week allows your body the deep, restorative sleep it needs.
+It also give you a mental boost knowing that there is a definite break in sight.

-Sleep deprivation is a right of passage for brand new parents but having a plan to ease its effects can make those first months with baby easier on your health.
-If you feel that anxiety or depression is affecting you more than just the “baby blues,” contact Postpartum.Net for help.
+Sleep deprivation is a right of passage for brand new parents but having a plan can ease its effects.
+There’s no award for suffering and you can try to make those first months with baby easier on your health.